 - Tertiary academic program involving 11 areas of legal knowledge (Priestley 11) specified in the Uniform Admission Rules (eg. LLB, LLBHons or JD), and

 - Practical legal training program (PLT) Eg. Graduate Diploma of Legal Practice or Master of Legal Practice.

-The GDLP/MLP offered by the ANU School of Legal Practice is an online program which allows you to be ready for admission to practice in as little as 6 months.
+The GDLP/MLP offered by the ANU School of Legal Practice is an online program which allows you to be ready for admission to practice.
 It allows you to apply for direct admission to all states and territories except South Australia*.

 Steps to apply for admission to practice

 1. Meet admission requirements and contact the Admitting Authority

 In order to be admitted to practice you must meet the admission requirements above and make an application in the form specified by the Supreme Court in the State or Territory in which you are seeking to being admitted.
 Please contact the admitting authority for the state/territory you wish to be admitted in:

 - ACT Supreme Court